isomerpages/moe-hougangsec/_quick-links/FAQ.md

 </tbody>
 </table>

-_Q7:  What are the DSA-Sec talent offered in your school?_
+_Q7:&nbsp; What are the DSA-Sec talent offered in your school?_

-*   Language and Humanities – Debate
+*   Language and Humanities – Debating (Boys and Girls)
-*   Performing Arts – Speech and Drama (English)
+*   Performing Arts – English Drama (Boys and Girls)
-*   Performing Arts – Angklung/Kulintang Ensemble
+*   Performing Arts – Angklung/Kulintang Ensemble (Boys and Girls)
-*   Performing Arts – Guzheng Esemble
+*   Performing Arts – Guzheng Esemble (Boys and Girls)
 *   Sports and Games – Netball (Girls)
-*   Sports and Games – Judo
+*   Sports and Games – Judo (Boys and Girls)
 *   Sports and Games – Football (Boys)
+*   Leadership and Uniformed Groups  – Leadership (Boys and Girls)

-_Q8:  How many classes does your school have in Secondary 1?_
+_Q8:&nbsp; How many classes does your school have in Secondary 1?_

 Depending on the intake of the school, we usually have 4 Express, 2 Normal (Academic) and 1 Normal (Technical) classes.

-_Q9:  Does your school offer Subject Based Banding (SBB)?_
+_Q9:&nbsp; Does your school offer Subject Based Banding (SBB)?_

 Yes.
 We offer SBB for English, Mother Tongues, Mathematics and Science.